Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/consuming-events.md

 2. The `processEvents` function is invoked with an array of events as they are received.
     The maximum number of events returned in an array, as well as the maximum amount of time to wait for events to be received are configurable through the `SubscribeOptions` passed to `subscribe`.

-    A `PartitionContext` is also passed to `processEvents` and can be used to indicate which events have been processed by calling `updateCheckpoint` with an event.
+    A `PartitionContext` is also passed to `processEvents` that can be used to determine which partition is being read from.
-    Updating a checkpoint is an important step to ensure that the subscription continues reading events where you left off if an error occurs.
+    The `updateCheckpoint()` method on this context can be used to update checkpoints in the `CheckpointStore` (if one was provided to the client).
+    Use this in frequent intervals to mark events that have been processed so that the client can restart from such checkpoints in the event of a restart or error recovery.
     Example:

 ```js